Daribon/Rift-Sharp-Launcher/README.md

 Compared to the old VB launcher the following changes has been done:
 * Converted entire project to C#.
-* Upgraded to .NET 5.0
+* Upgraded to .NET Framework 4.8
 * Removed encryption.
 * A lot of cleanup.